EvaB5050/Diabetes-Prediction-Analysis/README.md

 # Diabetes-Prediction-Analysis

 ## Background
-Diabetes is a chronic medical condition characterized by elevated levels of blood glucose (or blood sugar).
+Diabetes is a chronic medical condition characterised by elevated levels of blood glucose (or blood sugar).
 This condition occurs when the body either does not produce enough insulin or cannot effectively use the insulin it produces.
 Insulin is a hormone that regulates blood sugar and allows cells to use glucose for energy.
 There are two main types of diabetes:

 1. **Type 1 Diabetes:**
    - Occurs when the immune system mistakenly attacks and destroys insulin-producing beta cells in the pancreas.